-For patients with newly diagnosed TB disease for whom 12 months or less of treatment is indicated, 93.0% will complete treatment within 12 months.
+For patients with newly diagnosed TB disease for whom 12 months or less of treatment is indicated, 95.0% will complete treatment within 12 months.

-For TB patients with positive acid-fast bacillus (AFB) sputum-smear results, 100.0% (of patients) will be elicited for Contacts.
+For TB patients with positive acid-fast bacillus (AFB) sputum-smear results, 100.0% (of patients) will be interviewed to elicit Contacts.

-For Contacts of sputum AFB smear-positive TB Cases, 93.0% will be Evaluated for infection and disease.
+For Contacts of sputum AFB smear-positive TB Cases, 93.0% will be evaluated for infection and disease.

-For Contacts of sputum AFB smear-positive TB Cases with newly diagnosed LTBI, 88.0% will start treatment.
+For Contacts of sputum AFB smear-positive TB Cases with newly diagnosed LTBI, 91.0% will start treatment.